alban-read/M1-MICRO-FORTH/riscish.md

 ' This is my initial value ' STRING myString
 ```
 A string returns the address of its data.

 ```FORTH
 myString $.
 ```
-Will print the string.
+Given the address $. will print the string.

-A string should not be mutated, each unique string exists only once in the string pool,
+A string should neot normally be mutated, each unique string exists only once in the string pool,
 changing one would impact all usages everywhere in a program.

 Strings can be compared with $= and $== which check if they are same and $COMPARE wich checks if one is equal, greater, or less than the other.

-In terms of storage the strings content is stored in the string pool with all the rest, the word just points it and gives it a name.
+In terms of storage the strings content is stored in the string pool with all the rest, the STRING word just points to the storage and gives it a name.

 Just as you can create a STRING you can also create a number of strings.